×

 When we asked people what advice they would give someone preparing to move to Thessaloniki, they said:

 "Thessaloniki is the second-largest city in Greece and is known for its rich history, vibrant nightlife, and delicious cuisine.
 Before moving to Thessaloniki, expats should be aware that the official language is Greek, and while many locals speak English, learning some basic Greek phrases can be beneficial.
 The cost of living in Thessaloniki is generally lower than in many other European cities, but it's still important to budget carefully.
 The city has a Mediterranean climate with hot, dry summers and mild, wet winters.
 Public transportation in Thessaloniki includes buses and taxis, and the city is also very walkable.
 However, traffic can be heavy, and parking can be difficult to find in the city center.
 The healthcare system in Greece is a mix of public and private providers.
 While the quality of care is generally good, expats may prefer to have private health insurance to ensure access to English-speaking doctors and shorter wait times.
 Thessaloniki has a range of housing options, from modern apartments in the city center to more traditional homes in the suburbs.
 It's recommended to use a real estate agent to help navigate the housing market.
 The city is known for its friendly and welcoming locals, and there is a growing expat community.
 There are also plenty of cultural and recreational activities to enjoy, from exploring the city's many historical sites to enjoying its beautiful beaches and vibrant nightlife.
 Greek cuisine is a highlight of living in Thessaloniki, with a wide variety of delicious dishes to try, from fresh seafood to traditional Greek pastries.
 Finally, it's important to note that Greece has been affected by economic instability in recent years, which has led to high unemployment rates and austerity measures.
-However, Thessaloniki remains a vibrant and dynamic city with much to offer expats," said one expat in Thessaloniki.
+However, Thessaloniki remains a vibrant and dynamic city with much to offer expats," remarked one expat who made the move to Thessaloniki.

 How do I find a place to live in Thessaloniki?